flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/my-name-is.md

       "I am the emotion that fills the blanks.",
       "I am the face of immense suffering.",
       "I am the end before the beginning.",
-      "I am the same issue seen from two different sides.", "I am unable to love.",
+      "I can see the same issue from two different sides.", "I practice thinking against myself.",
+      "I am unable to love.",
       "I am the trend in the other direction.",
       "I lack emotions.",